gnousias/blink_detection_and_classification/README.md

 This repository aims to introduce and make public a recent proposed methodology for blink detection and classification.
 For more details, see this [paper](https://ieeexplore.ieee.org/abstract/document/9721639?casa_token=k2CNVAAC0SMAAAAA:jj4bMR1gsNPYAHqOpnHOWjcae5ihyuBYE20JNBfmSkjyYNpSF-T00WFPvzTNfqbznY3Pkwk3Cw).

-The code can be executed in any version of Matlab and Octave and it requires Deep Learning Toolbox.
+The code can be executed in any version of Matlab and Octave, but requires Deep Learning Toolbox.

 You are free to use those pretrained neural networks and code for any academic or non-academic purpose, provided that the code is redistributed as is, with the author credentials, and that the following paper is referenced: